 Sexually transmitted infections can sometimes cause a change in discharge

 It is therefore important to have a check-up for STIs if you have had a change in partner or are worried that you are at risk of STIs.
-A self-check for STIs (either done in clinic, or ordered online and done at home) will test for important infections and is just as reliable as tests done by a doctor.
+A self-check for STIs (which can be ordered online and done at home) will test for important infections and is just as reliable as tests done by a doctor.

 Vaginal discharge is normal

 It would be very uncomfortable if the vagina was completely dry - just like the mouth.
 The vagina produces normal discharge to keep itself lubricated.
 This normal discharge can vary between women, and between different days for the same woman.
 It can be clear, creamy, or yellow.
 It can be watery, thick, or stringy.
 The scent of normal discharge can also change during the menstrual cycle.